 One adult must accompany every two children under eight years, or two non-swimmers under sixteen years.
 This is in line with best practice from the Royal Lifesaving Society.

-To use our inflatables, children must be able to swim unaided.
+To use our inflatables and diving boards, children must be able to swim unaided.

 The following items are not allowed in the pool: